Last Updated:

 NAF NATO C3 Systems Architecture Framework "to provide guidance for developing and describing NATO architectures" C3 systems interoperability

-Viewpoints: All; Capability; Operational; Service-Oriented; Systems; Technical; and Programme. [pdf]
+Viewpoints: All; Capability; Operational; Service-Oriented; Systems; Technical; and Programme. [website]

 PEAF Pragmatic Enterprise Architecture Framework To provide a minimal EA framework.
 "The whole enterprise consisting of the Organisation, the market it operates in and the wider Enterprise."
 PEAF is intended to be a "business agnostic, vendor and consultancy independent, technology neutral framework". enterprise architecture method Viewpoints/Model Kinds: Enterprise strategy, Enterprise structural, Portfolio, and Principles. [website]